 The Friends of Elk Island Society promotes and delivers conservation activities, science-based research, and recreational and educational events, and raises and administers funds to further the objectives of the Society.
 Information on FEIS and the activities we provide can be found on our website (http://www.elkisland.ca/), Facebook page (https://www.facebook.com/friendsofelkisland/), our Meetup site (https://www.meetup.com/elkisland/events/), and via our Instagram account (https://www.instagram.com/friends_of_elk_island/).

-The Friends of Elk Island Society could not exist without the dedicated group of volunteers who form the Board.
+The Friends of Elk Island Society relies on the dedicated group of volunteers who form the Board.
 The functions of the FEIS Board are to guide the group, develop and deliver events and programs, raise funds for the continued operation of the group, and keep the membership informed of the activities of the group.
-Our Board also works to promote conservation, knowledge and enjoyment of Elk Island National Park and the surrounding landscape, especially the Beaver Hills Biosphere, of which Elk Island is a crucial component.
+Our Board also works to promote conservation, knowledge and enjoyment of Elk Island National Park and the surrounding Beaver Hills Biosphere, of which Elk Island is a crucial component.
 Current Board positions include: (a) Chair, (b) Vice Chair, (c) Secretary, (d) Treasurer, (e) Membership, (g) Conservation, Research and Education, and (h) several Members at Large, who take on various tasks as needed.
 A liaison from Elk Island National Park sits on the Board as a non-voting member.
 Many tasks are shared amongst multiple Board members (e.g. fundraising, volunteer coordination).
-All current members of the Society can become Board members; please contact us at email@example.com if you are interested or would like more information.
+All current members of the Society can become Board members; please contact us at firstname.lastname@example.org if you are interested or would like more information.

 Brian Eaton, Chair, Friends of Elk Island Society